algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 **Documentation testing strategy**

-As for the documentation, I will principally do the test as soon as a new version is released or updated and the majority of the test will be down before the release date.
+For the documentation, I will mainly do the tests as soon as a new version is released or updated and the majority of the test will be down before the release date.

 ### Quality Assurance team